-A payer that is required to report payments made to a U.S. nonexempt recipient account holder but does not CAUTION receive the necessary allocation information cannot report those payments on a pro rata basis.
-Report unallocated payments using the presumption rules on page 14.
+A payer that is required to report payments made to a U.S. nonexempt recipient account holder but does not receive CAUTION the necessary allocation information cannot report those payments on a pro rata basis.
+Report unallocated payments using the presumption rules described on page 13.